devopsmalmo/meetups/README.md

 ## Meetups and presentations

 - *2019-03-18* - Logs, Metrics, and APM: The Holy Trinity of Operations by Thomas Watson
-- *2019-02-25* - How Containers In Linux Works by Simon Vikström
+- *2019-02-25* - How Containers Work In Linux by Simon Vikström
 - *2019-02-18* - Monitoring Docker Containers in Kubernetes by Karen Har-yan
 - *2018-10-30* - Get hands on experience with Red Hat's Kubernetes distribution, OpenShift by Magnus Glatz
 - *2018-10-23* - Evening of Monitoring/Prometheus in Lund by Karen Har-yan and Fredrik Stål